 Recruitment will be a two-stage process (Figure 1, p.13).
 The first stage will be the recruitment of the care homes.
-The research team will make contact with independent care home providers in North London and Northern Ireland to ensure that a broad range of care homes are recruited.
-The feasibility study will be conducted in 12 care homes (with expected 50% recruitment rate, 24 homes will be approached).
-An estimated total of 10 residents will be recruited in each home resulting in a recruited sample of 120 participants; a minimum of five participants and a maximum of 20 participants will be recruited at each care home.
+The research team will make contact with independent care home providers in London and Northern Ireland to ensure that a broad range of care homes are recruited.
+The feasibility study will be conducted in up to 24 care homes (with expected 50% recruitment rate, up to 48 homes will be approached).
+An minimum of 5 residents will be recruited in each home resulting in a recruited sample of 120 participants; a maximum of 20 participants will be recruited at each care home.
 Recruitment will be restricted to a maximum of 6 months and participants will be followed-up over a 12 months period (unless they choose to withdraw or are lost to follow up).

 Eligible care homes will be informed about the study (by letter/email/phone call or in person) and invited to participate.
-For North London, this will be facilitated through the Clinical Research Networks in North Thames and North West London, while also making active use of the ENRICH network (https://enrich.nihr.ac.uk/pages/research-ready-care-home-network).
-For Northern Ireland, this will be facilitated through the the South Eastern HSC Trust links.
-If eligible care homes want further information, a member of the research team will arrange a visit in person to provide the care home managers with the relevant Participant Information Sheet for Care Homes (PIS_WS1_CareHomes), further discuss the study and answer any questions about it.
+For London, this will be facilitated through the Clinical Research Networks in North Thames and North West London, while also making active use of the ENRICH network (https://enrich.nihr.ac.uk/pages/research-ready-care-home-network).
+For Northern Ireland, this will be facilitated through the the South Eastern NHS Trust links.
+If eligible care homes want further information, a member of the research team will arrange a visit in person to provide the care home managers with the relevant Participant Information Sheet for Care Homes (PIS\WS1\CareHomes), further discuss the study and answer any questions about it.
 Potential care homes will be given at least 48 hours from discussing the study to decide whether or not they wish to take part.
 Eligible care homes will be contacted by the researcher to confirm whether they would like to take part in the study.

 The second stage of recruitment is the recruitment of eligible residents in participating care homes.
 Eligibility will be determined by a screening process that will comprise of three stages.
 In Stage One, the care-home manager will identify potentially eligible residents from their home.
 Potential eligible residents in participating care homes will be identified using their personal information stored in the care home records.
 Only care home managers (or staff) will have access to care home records.
-Potentially eligible residents will then be given a Participant Information Sheet (PIS_WS1_Eligibility) by the care-home manager for the two further eligibility tests (as these warrant separate consent).
-After forty-eight hours (to provide sufficient time for the residents to read PIS_WS1_Eligibility), the research assistant will ask them to consent (ICF_WS1_Eligibility) to undergo two further tests to determine their eligibility (6-CIT and dental examination).
+Potentially eligible residents will then be given a Participant Information Sheet (PIS\WS1\Eligibility) by the care-home manager for the two further eligibility tests (as these warrant separate consent).
+After forty-eight hours (to provide sufficient time for the residents to read PIS\WS1\Eligibility), the research assistant will ask them to consent (ICF\WS1\Eligibility) to undergo two further tests to determine their eligibility (6-CIT and dental examination).

-Once consented at this stage (ICF_WS1_Eligibility), the research assistant will undertake the 6-CIT test (Stage Two).
+Once consented at this stage (ICF\WS1\Eligibility), the research assistant will undertake the 6-CIT test (Stage Two).
 Participants with normal cognitive function (6-CIT score of 0-7) and those with mild cognitive impairment (6-CIT score of 8-9) will be included in the study.
+Participants who score 10 or higher on the 6-CIT will be offered the chance to complete it again on different days and at different times.
+This approach might facilitate higher rates of inclusion, considering also that cognitive function tends to fluctuate in this population.
 A record of the 6-CIT score will be kept in a spreadsheet.